NaziaIslam2024/NaziaIslam2024/README.md

 ###

 <p align="left">Welcome to my Github profile.
 I am from Dhaka, Bangladesh with expertise in  Frontend Web Development.
 I focus on in creating dynamic, responsive, and user-friendly web solutions that bring ideas to life.<br>I specialize in crafting sleek designs and building robust functionality, tackling challenges head-on to deliver outstanding user experiences.
 If you need a developer to bring your digital vision to life, I’m ready to make it happen.
-Let’s collaborate and create something extraordinary!<br><br>- 📚 Currently exploring ...
-Next.js<br>- 🎯 Goals: Become Mern Stack Developer.<br>- 💻 5+ Projects Completed<br>- ⚡ In am a Passionate Learner.<br>- 🎓 I have completed my graduation in Information Technology from IIT, Jahangirnagar University.<br>🎲 Fun Fact: Love to learn with my Daughters.</p>
+Let’s collaborate and create something extraordinary!<br><br>- 📚 Currently doing a team project.<br>- 🎯 Goals: Become Mern Stack Developer.<br>- 💻 5+ Projects Completed<br>- ⚡ In am a Passionate Learner.<br>- 🎓 I have completed my graduation in Information Technology from IIT, Jahangirnagar University.<br>🎲 Fun Fact: Love to learn with my Daughters.</p>

 ###